The Brave and the Bold: Doctor Mid-Nite and the Guardian

 “No!” shouted Lynns, firing his light-gun in his right hand, and the Guardian was struck by three odd light-bolts at once.
 The masked hero staggered back and then passed out.

 The delighted Lynns blinded the cops with a strobe light, then raced down an alley in search of medical help, forced to leave the money on the floor behind him.
 Maybe the day wouldn’t turn to be a total loss, after all.

-Myra Mason was typing up a report when the office door of her employer and friend, Dr. Charles McNider, burst open.
-A gray-masked man with gray gloves wielding a strange-looking weapon pushed his way in.
+Myra Mason was typing up a report for her employer and friend, Dr. Charles McNider, when the office door burst open.
+A gray-masked man wearing a business suit with gray gloves and wielding a strange-looking weapon pushed his way in.
 The pretty blonde nurse had seen far more than her share of costumed creeps, but she still hesitated.
 Was this one a good guy or a villain?
 He looked like he was up to no good with that mask and weapon, but nearly a decade ago the police had originally mistaken the Sandman and the Crimson Avenger for criminals as well, and their original costumes were not unlike the one this man wore — a business suit with a mask and gloves, carrying a special gun.